Vehicle towing prompts fight, shooting at Durham apartment complex

 ABC11 crews saw the vehicle owner conscious and alert before being taken to the hospital.
 Police don't know his condition.

-It's not known if the vehicle was being repossessed or illegally parked.
+It's not known if the vehicle was being repossessed or if it was illegally parked.

 Vehicle towing prompts fight, shooting at Durham apartment complex